Canada Day

 Yes, all parade registrations in the parade are required to provide a Certificate of Insurance.
 Please view the Insurance Requirements under Register a Float.

-There are eight fundraising opportunities available for local non-profit community organizations and groups.
+All eight fundraising opportunities have been filled by local non-profit community organizations and groups.
 Positions include barricade monitors, safety walkers and members of the Swag Squad.

 If you have a group of 10 people or more that are part of a non-profit, or raising money for a non-profit, you can get involved with a fundraising opportunity!